LucaCevasco/LucaCevasco/README.md

 - 👨‍💻 All of my projects are available at [COME SOON](COME SOON)

-- 💬 Ask me about **Next.js - Blockchain - End to end development design - Leadership**
+- 💬 Ask me about **Next.js - Blockchain - End to end development architecture - Leadership**

 - 📫 How to reach me **thelucazip@gmail.com**

-- ⚡ Hobbies **Coffee, sci-fi books, and music.
-Not too original, right?**
+- ⚡ Hobbies **coffee, sci-fi and history books, music.
+Not too original TBH**

 <h3 align="left">Connect with me:</h3>
 <p align="left">